CUBRID/cubrid-manual/en/sql/schema/serial_stmt.rst

     [CACHE cached_num | NOCACHE]
     [COMMENT 'comment_string'];

 *   *schema_name*: Specifies the schema name of the serial(maximum: 31 bytes).
-If omitted, the schema name of current session is used.
+If omitted, the schema name of the current session is used.
 *   *serial_name*: specifies the name of the serial to be generated(maximum: 222 bytes).

 *   **START WITH** *initial*: Specifies the initial value of serial.
 The range of this value is between -1,000,000,000,000,000,000,000,000,000,000,000,000(-10^36) and    9,999,999,999,999,999,999,999,999,999,999,999,999(10^37-1).
 The default value of ascending serial is 1 and that of descending serial is -1.